telerik/ajax-docs/controls/dropdowntree/server-side-programming/events/overview.md

 * [NodeDataBound]({%slug dropdowntree/server-side-programming/events/nodedatabound%}) - Occurs when the nodes in the tree in the dropdown are bound.

 * [EntryAdded]({%slug dropdowntree/server-side-programming/events/onentryadded%}) - Occurs when an entry is added.
+The postback is triggered when the dropdown is closed.
+To close the dropdown when a node is selected, you can set DropDownSettings-CloseDropDownOnSelection="true".

 * [EntryRemoved]({%slug dropdowntree/server-side-programming/events/onentryremoved%}) - Occurs when an entry is removed.
+The postback is triggered when the dropdown is closed.
+To close the dropdown when a node is selected, you can set DropDownSettings-CloseDropDownOnSelection="true".